CVE-2026-6311

 Executive summary

-A critical uninitialized use vulnerability in the Accessibility component of Google Chrome on Windows poses a significant risk of arbitrary code execution.
+A critical uninitialized use vulnerability in Google Chrome on Windows poses a significant risk of remote code execution if successfully exploited via user interaction.

 Vulnerability